Maria Pierina De Micheli: Visions

 On one side the medal bears a replica of the Holy Shroud of Turin and an inscription based on Psalm 66:2: "Illumina, Domine, vultum tuum super nos", i.e. "May, O Lord, the light of Thy countenance shine upon us".
-On the other side of the medal, there is an image of a radiant Sacred Host, the monogram of the Holy Name ("IHS"), and the inscription "Mane nobiscum, Domine" i.e. "Stay with us, O Lord".
+On the other side of the medal, there is an image of a radiant Sacred Host, the monogram of the Holy Name (IHS), and the inscription "Mane nobiscum, Domine" i.e. "Stay with us, O Lord".

 Approval of the Holy Face medal

 The first medal of the Holy Face was offered to Pope Pius XII who approved the devotion and the medal.
-She had also reported that Jesus wanted a special Feast on the day before Ash Wednesday in honor of His Holy Face, to be preceded by a Novena (9 days) of prayers.
-In 1958, Pope Pius XII declared the Feast of the Holy Face of Jesus as Shrove Tuesday (the Tuesday before Ash Wednesday) for all Roman Catholics.
+She had also reported that Jesus wanted a special feast on the day before Ash Wednesday in honor of his Holy Face, to be preceded by a novena (9 days) of prayers.
+In 1958, Pope Pius XII declared the Feast of the Holy Face of Jesus as Shrove Tuesday (the Tuesday before Ash Wednesday).

 Final years

 In 1941 she wrote in her diary: "I feel a deep longing to live always united to Jesus, to love Him intensely because my death can only be a transport of love with my Spouse, Jesus."
-Sister Maria Pierina died on 26 July 1945 in Milan.
+Maria Pierina died on 26 July 1945 in Milan.
 Her remains are located at the Holy Spirit Institute in Rome.